permas4edu/permas4edu/dev/examples/072/README.md

 ***

 The examples are adapted from [Sensitivity-based model updating with parameter rejection](https://doi.org/10.1016/j.apm.2025.116253).
-Thanks to Martin D. Ulriksen for private communication.
+Thanks to Martin Dalgaard Ulriksen for private communication.
 His support is greatly appreciated.

 ![Truss  system](truss_system.png)